MalvinHiepp/php-myjfql-connector/README.md

    ```
    'MyJFQL command'
    ```
-4. If you enter the page, youre Database will be pasted there.
+4. If you enter the page, youre database will be pasted there.